-Released May 14, 2014, by the National Agricultural Statistics Service (NASS), Agricultural Statistics Board, United States Department of Agriculture (USDA).
+Released May 11, 2018, by the National Agricultural Statistics Service (NASS), Agricultural Statistics Board, United States Department of Agriculture (USDA).

-Agricultural Resource Management Survey Methodology Chemical Usage Statistics
+Agricultural Resource Management Survey: Methodology and Chemical Usage Statistics

 Scope and Purpose: The National Agricultural Statistics Service (NASS) collects data about chemical use as well as pest management practices for selected field crops.
 These field crop data have been collected annually since the 1990 crop year.
-Up to four target field crops are selected each year, chosen on a rotational basis.
+Two to six target field crops are typically selected each year, chosen on a rotational basis.
 The states involved (referred to as "program states") are selected based on NASS acres planted estimates.
 NASS aims to cover at a minimum 80 percent of acres planted to each target commodity.
 The data are collected as Phase II of the Agricultural Resource Management Survey (ARMS II).
 The ARMS is a cooperative agreement between USDA's NASS and Economic Research Service (ERS).